orangebeard-io/SpecFlow-Plugin/README.md

  * Build the Plugin DLL

 ## Install

- * Reference the Plugin in your Solution, make sure it is copied to your output directory
+ * Reference the Plugin in your Solution, make sure it is copied to your output directory (You can find the Plugin on Nuget!)
  * Add hooks file (see HooksExample.cs)
  * create Orangebeard.config.json (and set it to copy to output dir):